Some Stories Don’t Want to Be Told. This One Talked.

 As the Executive Producer and Editor of Can I Get A Little More Me, Mike Dias didn’t just pull this story together—he unlocked it.

 This is the film nobody else could have made.
 Not because the gear was inaccessible, but because the people were.
-Because the truth behind the invention of in-ear monitors doesn’t live in patents or press releases.
+The truth behind the invention of in-ear monitors doesn’t live in patents or press releases.
 It lives in tour buses, burned friendships, old emails, and memories still too raw for most to say out loud.
 Until Mike asked.

-A former in-ear insider who helped build the market from the inside out, Mike was there when the calls came in.
-When the prototypes got hacked together side-stage.
-When perfectionism clashed with panic.
+A former in-ear insider who helped build the market from the inside out, Mike was there when in-ears were still being sold off the back of the bus, when perfectionism clashed with panic, and when the calls came in from artists demanding something better.
 He knew who was there, what it cost, and why so many walked away unheard.
+That’s what makes this film different.

+Mike didn’t chase interviews—he built the trust infrastructure to let the story unfold.
+Over years.
+Through relationships.
+With reverence.
 That’s why this isn’t a film about gear.
-It’s a film about trust, obsession, anxiety, and leadership under pressure—because that’s what the invention actually was.
+It’s a film about rlatonships, obsession, anxiety, and leadership under pressure—because that’s what the invention actually was.

 Quotes